 Contact management.
 Many large deals have multiple decision makers.
 To work as account management software, a CRM needs to reliably associate contacts with accounts and deals.
 It needs to be able to manage multiple departments, divisions and companies within a single account, especially when more than one rep is involved on your side.

-Segmentation.
+Market Segmentation.
 It’s not enough to match the right account with the right territory.
 Account management software needs to organize your accounts based on sales rep territories and, ideally, match a new account to the right rep accordingly.

 Deal management.
 Every company structures its sales pipeline differently.
 For a CRM to work as account management software, it has to let you customize your pipeline and adjust that structure based on your strategy.